Marcus Semien Player Props: Rangers vs. Rays

 Marcus Semien At The Plate

-- He has hit a home run in nine games this season (14.8%), leaving the park in 3.1% of his plate appearances.
+- Looking at the 62 games he has played this year, he's hit a home run in nine of them (14.5%), and in 3.1% of his trips to the dish.

-- Semien has had at least one RBI in 52.5% of his games this year (32 of 61), with two or more RBI 12 times (19.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 51.6% of his games this year, Semien has driven in at least one run.
+In 12 of those games (19.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.